Bookports/Bookports/doc/IDEAS.md

 This will include the `nodes` from the P2P network implemented, and backed by CouchDB and Clojure.

-Wait- why use CoychDB?
+Wait- why use CouchDB?
 RDBMS would work fine as well, no?

 ### GUI